On Minkowski symmetrizations of $\alpha$-concave functions and related applications: Introduction

 where $R_u f$ is the reflection of $f$ about the hyperplane $H$.
-We also show in Section \ref{Minkowski-symm-section} that the $\alpha$-Minkowski symmetral has analogous properties to the classical Minkowski symmetral \eqref{minkowski-symmetral-convex-bodies}.
-It preserves the $\alpha$-mean width of $f$, an extension of the mean width to the realm of $\alpha$-concave functions, which is a concept defined and studied by Rotem \cite{Rotem2013}.
-It is also monotonic, symmetric about the hyperplane $H$ and invariant on functions which are symmetric with respect to $H$.
+We also show in Section \ref{Minkowski-symm-section} that the $\alpha$-Minkowski symmetral has properties analogous to those of the classical Minkowski symmetral \eqref{minkowski-symmetral-convex-bodies}.
+In particular, it preserves the $\alpha$-mean width of $f$, an extension of the classical mean width to the realm of $\alpha$-concave functions introduced by Rotem \cite{Rotem2013}.
+It is also monotone, symmetric about the hyperplane $H$, and invariant on functions which are symmetric with respect to $H$.
 In the case $\alpha=-\infty$, it will be shown that the definitions \eqref{minkowski-symm-def-fns} and \eqref{alpha-symmetral} coincide.

 Naturally, the question arises to study the convergence properties of successive Minkowski symmetrizations of functions.
-In Section \ref{section-successive-symmetrizations}, we show that there exists a sequence of Minkowski symmetrizations that hypo-converges to a rotation-invariant function which we call its ``hypo-symmetrization".
+In Section \ref{section-successive-symmetrizations}, we show that there exists a sequence of Minkowski symmetrizations that hypo-converges to a radial function which we call its ``reflectional hypo-symmetrization''.
+This function is related to the mean width rearrangement $u_p^*$ introduced by Salani \cite{Salani-2015} in the PDE setting, which is obtained from $p$-convolutions of rotated copies of a solution and a limiting rotation-mean procedure (see also \cite{Tso-1981}).

 Next, in Section \ref{polytopes-section}, we present an application.
-First, we connect the approximation of convex bodies by inscribed polytopes to the approximation of log-concave functions by ``inner log-linearizations".
-These log-affine minorants extend the classical notion of a polytope inscribed in a convex body, and are defined in terms of the inner linearizations of the corresponding convex base function.
-In the main result of the section, we prove that the hypo-symmetrization of $f$ is always harder to approximate than $f$ by inner log-linearizations with a given number of ``break points".
-This result is a functional extension of the classical fact stating that among all convex bodies in $\R^n$ of a given mean width, a Euclidean unit ball is hardest to approximate by inscribed polytopes with a restricted number of vertices.

-Finally, in Section \ref{extremal-section}, we prove a general extremal property of the hypo-symmetrization.
-The aforementioned extremal result on log-affine minorants turns out to be a special case.
+First, we connect the approximation of convex bodies by inscribed polytopes to the approximation of log-concave functions by ``inner log-linearizations''.
+These log-affine minorants are defined in terms of inner linearizations of the corresponding convex base function and extend the classical notion of a polytope inscribed in a convex body to the functional setting.
+In the main result of the section, we prove that the reflectional hypo-symmetrization of $f$ is always harder to approximate than $f$ is by inner log-linearizations with a given number of ``break points''.
+This result is a functional extension of the classical geometric fact stating that among all convex bodies in $\R^n$ of a given mean width, a Euclidean unit ball is hardest to approximate by inscribed polytopes with a restricted number of vertices.
+In Subsection \ref{extremal-section}, we prove a general extremal property of the reflectional hypo-symmetrization of an $\alpha$-concave function.
+Finally, as an application, we derive a functional version of Urysohn's inequality in Subsection \ref{sec:urysohn}.